Lahari99-cloud/early-warning-agent/README.md

 # Attrition Early-Warning Agent

-**Honest framing:** This is a demo using synthetic HR data only.
+This is a demo using synthetic HR data only.
 No real employee data is used or supported by this code.

 The application estimates 90-day regretted-attrition probability, explains model drivers, and drafts manager 1:1 prep notes.
 Every note is a draft for human review and is never auto-sent.